 A six-speed manual Sentra can be had in the car’s two entry-level S and SV trims; our tester was the latter, which comes standard with the S model’s power windows, locks and mirrors, and adds alloy wheels, push-button start, air conditioning, heated front seats, leather-trimmed steering wheel and shifter, and six-speaker stereo with colour touchscreen, Bluetooth streaming audio, and satellite radio.
 Nissan’s easy-fill tire pressure monitoring is included too, which sounds the horn when you add air to the tires to tell you when you’ve reached the recommended pressure.

-That’s not a bad package for less than $19,000, but stickshift drivers don’t get to add a luxury package of sunroof, navigation, and premium audio system; that option is only offered in cars with the automatic transmission.
+That’s not a bad package for less than $19,000, but stick-shift drivers don’t get to add a luxury package with a sunroof, navigation, and a premium audio system; that option is only offered in cars with the automatic transmission.

 The Sentra is a good value for a spacious and efficient car, but makes the best case for itself when kitted out with the CVT.
-There are many reasons why the manual transmission is falling out of favour among today’s drivers, but one this unsatisfying to use isn’t going to turn that trend around.
+There are many reasons the manual transmission is falling out of favour among today’s drivers, but an unsatisfying driving experience won’t turn that trend around.

 Pros: